-The National Institute of Corrections in cooperation with the University of Cincinnati announces the availability of a series of new risk/need assessments for adult, women offenders.
-The assessments include: 1) a full instrument, The Women’s Risk/Needs Assessment, which assesses both gender-neutral and gender-responsive factors and affords separate forms for probation, prison, and pre-release; and 2) the Women’s Supplemental Risk/Needs Assessment which is designed to supplement existing risk/needs assessments such as the Level of Service Inventory or the Northpointe COMPAS.
-The Women’s Supplemental Risk/Needs Assessment is also available in separate forms for probation, prison, and pre-release populations.
+In 2008, the National Institute of Corrections in cooperation with the University of Cincinnati announced the availability of a series of new risk/need assessments for adult, women offenders.
+The assessments include: 1) a full instrument, The Women’s Risk/Needs Assessment (WRNA), which assesses both gender-neutral and gender-responsive factors and affords separate forms for probation, prison, and pre-release; and 2) the Women’s Risk/Needs Assessment - Trailer (WRNA-T) which is designed to supplement existing risk/needs assessments such as the Level of Service Inventory - Revised or the Northpointe COMPAS.
+The WRNA-T is also available in separate forms for probation, prison, and pre-release populations.

 The NIC/UC project built from two perspectives on offender rehabilitation: 1) research by Canadian scholars Donald Andrews, James Bonta, Paul Gendreau and others, which stresses the importance of treating dynamic risk factors; and 2) work by feminist criminologists--for example, Kathleen Daly, Meda Chesney-Lind, Barbara Bloom, Barbara Owen, and Stephanie Covington--stressing the importance of women” unique “pathways to crime.”
 Both paradigms stress the importance of programming for dynamic risk factors.
 However, the pathways model asserts that women’s unique needs are not adequately tapped by currently used risk/needs assessments.
 In response, the new women’s assessments identify such needs as: 1) trauma and abuse; 2) unhealthy relationships; 3) parental stress; 4) depression; 5) self-efficacy, and 6) current mental health symptoms.